Kimberly Gardner: Civil rights lawsuit

 In January 2020, Gardner filed a civil rights lawsuit against St. Louis City and St. Louis Metropolitan Police Department on the basis of the Fourth Amendment, Fourteenth Amendment, and Ku Klux Klan Act of 1865, alleging a racist conspiracy.
 The lawsuit cites a 2016 report from the Ethical Society of Police detailing a history of racial discrimination in the police force, as well as the Plain View Project's report exposing city police officers' racist social media activities.

 The city and the St. Louis Police Officers Association, led by Jeff Roorda, denied the lawsuit's allegations.
 Several African American women district attorneys, including Marilyn Mosby and Aramis Ayala, traveled to St. Louis to demonstrate support for Gardner, declaring that she has been targeted by a "fundamentally racist" system which they also contend against.

-On 30 September 2020, U.S. District Judge John Andrew Ross dismissed Gardner's lawsuit.
-The judge wrote that: wrote: “Her 32-page complaint can best be described as a conglomeration of unrelated claims and conclusory statements supported by very few facts, which do not plead any recognizable cause of action” and continued that "Gardner presents no specific material facts, circumstantial or otherwise, to show that defendants acted with each other for the purpose of depriving her – or anyone else – of a constitutional right to equal protection.
+On September 30, 2020, U.S. District Judge John Andrew Ross dismissed Gardner's lawsuit.
+The judge wrote that: "Her 32-page complaint can best be described as a conglomeration of unrelated claims and conclusory statements supported by very few facts, which do not plead any recognizable cause of action" and continued that "Gardner presents no specific material facts, circumstantial or otherwise, to show that defendants acted with each other for the purpose of depriving her – or anyone else – of a constitutional right to equal protection.
 Her complaint is nothing more than a compilation of personal slights – none of which rise to a legal cause of action."
 Judge Ross is a federal judge for the United States District Court for the Eastern District of Missouri.
 He was nominated by President Barack Obama in December 2010.
 Prior to becoming a federal judge, Ross was a circuit court judge for the 21st Circuit Court in Missouri.
 The costs to defend her out of taxpayer funds has been widely discussed.
 Invoices and receipts obtained by the Post-Dispatch show the city in June approved and paid the Brown & James firm about $153,600 in legal bills to defend the Circuit Attorney's Office against two lawsuits.
 The city paid about 80% of those bills three weeks after Circuit Judge Joan Moriarty blocked payments to at least five other private firms.